7 things freelance editors wish they knew starting out freelancing

 Then comes spring time (aka tax season), you need to figure out receipts and revenue and expenses.

 Do yourself a favor and start using a solution like Wave to generate invoices, accept payments, and keep track of expenses.
-You can certainly make an invoice in Word or Google Docs.
+You can certainly make an invoice template in Word or Google Docs.
 And you can certainly accept a check.

 But isn’t it better to have invoices sent out that have online payments built in?
 Isn’t it better to have automatic reminders emailed when an invoice is past due?